dangunter/examples-sandbox/README.md

 Notebooks all have a file name that fits the pattern notebook-name`_ext`.ipynb*.
 When creating or modifying notebooks, you should always use `ext` = *src*.
-Other extensions are automatically generated when running tests, building the documentation, and manually running the preprocessing step:
+Other extensions are automatically generated when running tests, building the documentation, and manually running the preprocessing step.

-* notebook-name`_doc`.ipynb: For the documentation.
-Tests are stripped.
-* notebook-name`_test`.ipynb: For testing.
-All cells are included.
-* notebook-name`_exercise`.ipynb: For tutorial notebooks.
-Rests and solution cells are stripped.
-* notebook-name`_solution`.ipynb: For tutorial notebooks.
-Tests are stripped and solution cells are left in.
+See the <a href="#table-nbtypes">table of notebook types</a> for details.

 ### Create example